 HLS McConnell Roofing Ltd were contracted to complete this project.
-The contractor contacted Tor Coatings Ltd, a leading coatings manufacturer, for a solution.
-Tor Coatings conducted a free site survey and carried out a full site assessment.
+The contractor contacted Tor Coatings for a solution and to provide a site survey and full project analysis.

 A detailed and bespoke specification was then issued.
-It was agreed that Raincoat™ HB Smooth was the ideal solution for the pitched roof and combating the leaking problems.
-A Verdi Gris colour Raincoat™ HB smooth was developed to match the existing patina colour of the copper roof.
+It was agreed that Raincoat™ Roof was the ideal solution for the pitched roof to combat the issues with leaks.
+A Verdi Gris colour was developed on the CS2 tinting scheme to match the existing substrate shade of the copper roof.

 Raincoat™ Roof is cold liquid applied which meant minimal disruption and the college could stay open.
 The UV stable system completely encapsulated the roof, which provided a flexible, joint-free and waterproof coating, eliminating the risk of leaks.
 The system provides long-lasting protection for up to 10 years before first full maintenance.

 The system was professionally applied by HLS McConnell Roofing Ltd, who are a trained Tor Partner.
 This partnership allowed Tor to provide the client with a 10 year Latent Defects guarantee covering both the product and its application.